SantiRod247/Pytorch-Fundamentals/README.md

 3. Navigate to each module and follow the instructions in their respective READMEs.

-## Contributing

-Contributions to improve the exercises or add new topics are welcome.
-Please feel free to submit pull requests or open issues for discussion.

 ## Acknowledgments

 - PyTorch documentation and tutorials